vbookshelf/BasicBot-Experiments/README.md

 ### Key Features of Serenity-1

-I tried different designs and found it frustrating if connection points were hard to access or hard to see.
-I also didn't want to spend too much mental energy trying to carefully arrange components on the base in order to fit everything.
+I tried different designs.
+It was frustrating when connection points were hard to access or hard to see.
+I also didn't want to spend too much mental energy trying to carefully arrange components on the base to get everything to fit.
 Also, hiding the wires looked neater but it made swapping out components harder.
 I wanted the robot to be quick and easy to experiment with.
 This is the current setup:

 1- Large base area (297mm x 210mm x 3mm thick MDF) to allow enough space for sensors, a micro-controller, a single-board computer, a camera and other parts to be easily installed and moved around.<br>
 2- Hardware is not screwed down to allow for easy removal or re-positioning.
 The motors and castor wheel are attached with double sided tape.
 The electronics are attached to the base with Prestick.<br>